 Noémie Merlant, who plays Jeanne, shines the most when working with the theme park ride.
 Her ability to play off of a giant piece of equipment is astonishing and is a testament to Merlant’s talent.
 Her Jeanne teeters the edge between unhinged and euphoric.
 You may feel uncomfortable but you can’t look away.
 If her previous film, the highly acclaimed and revered Portrait of a Lady on Fire, is what made her renowned, then Jumbo is the film that shows her range.

 Because this is a French film about a woman who can only experience romantic love with an amusement park ride, some scenes might be too odd for American audiences (Wittock gets pretty creative with oil).
 However, whenever my American sensibilities wanted to pull out, Wittock’s visuals brought me back in.
 The way she chose to characterize Jumbo, almost like an alien, cools down and softens the concept of a human being sexually attracted to a machine.
-If anything the film has very similar plot points to Guillermo del Toro’s The Shape of Water just with the claw amusement park ride.
+If anything the film has very similar plot points to Guillermo del Toro’s The Shape of Water just with a claw amusement park ride.

 While Jumbo seems like a bizarre and off-putting concept, Merlant’s acting with Zoé Wittock’s direction exposes a universal truth: we can’t always help what we are attracted to and shouldn’t be judged for it.
 When Jeanne does have sex with another person its mechanical and unfeeling, completely the opposite of the passionate affair with the attraction.
 As someone points out to Jeanne’s mother, “ If she’s not hurting anyone, why do you care who she loves?”